brokenhappy/kotlinhax.shadowroutines/docs/topics/compatibility.md

 Otherwise, either semantics is fixed without changes in ABI or API goes through deprecation cycle.

 When using experimental API may be dangerous:
-* You are writing a library which depends on `kotlinx.coroutines` and want to use experimental coroutines API in a stable library API.
+* You are writing a library which depends on `kotlinhax.shadowroutines` and want to use experimental coroutines API in a stable library API.
-It may lead to undesired consequences when end users of your library update their `kotlinx.coroutines` version where experimental API has slightly different semantics.
+It may lead to undesired consequences when end users of your library update their `kotlinhax.shadowroutines` version where experimental API has slightly different semantics.
 * You want to build core infrastructure of the application around experimental API.